 This issue often arises when customer-facing teams all have their own tools they use to store feedback.
 Your support team might collect in Zendesk and export to a spreadsheet.
 Your success team might have email chains all over the place.
 Your sales team might have a load of feedback in Salesforce.

-The trouble is that your product team can’t possibly access it all and by the time they’ve shoulder-tapped people into giving them the information, a lot of the context (see ‘What Information Should we Collect?’) has gone.
+The trouble is that your product team can’t possibly access it all and by the time they’ve shoulder-tapped people into giving them the information, a lot of the context has gone.

 So, to avoid this problem, you should really find a central database in which to store all your feedback.
 Every time one of your customer-facing team members receives some feedback, they stick it in this database.
 Your product team can then go in and find the information they need.